Facebook pix spat sparks Philadelphia plane bomb hoax

 “Smith stated that his motive for doing so was to avenge Person 1’s (Shell) ex-girlfriend of whom Person 1 had posted a compromising picture on Facebook,” said an FBI affidavit.

-“It is the kind of photo that could incense a boyfriend,” Smith’s lawyer, William Brennan, told reporters after his afternoon appearance in U.S. District Court, declining to further describe the photograph.

-Federal Magistrate Henry Perkin ordered Smith released on his own recognizance on the condition that he keep his job as a restaurant cook, not move from his Philadelphia address, or seek a passport, and stay away from Shell and firearms.

-Smith, who appeared in court wearing a green prison jumpsuit, his wrists cuffed in front of him, could face a maximum of 10 years in prison and a fine of up to $250,000 and possible restitution, said the Patricia Hartman, spokeswoman for the U.S. Attorney’s Office.
-He will be arraigned at a later date.
+Smith, who lives in Philadelphia, could face a maximum of 10 years in prison and a fine of up to $250,000 and possible restitution, said the Patricia Hartman, spokeswoman for the U.S. Attorney’s Office.

-“I think my client, who is a stand-up guy, is frankly very embarrassed,” Brennan told reporters.

 While not charged in plane incident, Shell was arrested when he finally arrived in Dallas on an outstanding warrant of marijuana possession.